heinwessels/factorio-configurable-valves/readme.md

 Should be comptatibile with most mods.
 If it's not compatible, please let me know.
     - **Pyanodons**: Will automatically migrate old Factorio 1.1 valves to their 2.0 counter part.

+# Settings
+- Startup setting for the valve's pump speed when it's open.

 # UPS Impact
 This valve has no measurable impact.
 It's the same UPS impact as using a pump + combinator + storage-tank to control fluid movement.
 There are no `on_tick` calculations.